What is good manufacturing practice (GMP)?

 - Manufacturing facilities must maintain a clean and hygienic manufacturing area, including laboratories and storage.

-- Manufacturing facility design, operating principles and environmental conditions must be controlled in order to prevent cross contamination of drug products, and to prevent cross contamination from labelled or unlabelled material or products.
+- Manufacturing facility design, operating principles and environmental conditions must be controlled in order to prevent cross contamination of drug products, and to prevent cross contamination from labeled or unlabelled material or products.

 - Instructions and procedures must be written in clear and unambiguous language (Good Documentation Practices).